Welcome to today's edition of the Rush 24-7 podcast.

 Great to have you here on the fastest three hours in media, the fastest week in media.

-Here's the phone number if you want to uh be on the program today.
+Here's the phone number if you want to be on the program today, 800-282-2882.

-800-282-2882, the email address rush at EIB net.com.
+The email address rush at EIBnet.com.

-The Dubai owned company that promised to surrender its U.S. port operations has no immediate plans to sell its interests at Miami's seaport.
+The Dubai-owned company that promised to surrender its U.S. port operations has no immediate plans to sell its interests at Miami's seaport.

-This, according to a senior executive who wrote Monday in a private email to Business Associates, even if DP World were to sell its Miami operations to quell the congressional furor over an Arab-owned company managing major U.S. ports, that would probably take a while, wrote Robert Scavone, a vice president for DP World's U.S. subsidiary.
+Even if DP World were to sell its Miami operations to quell the congressional furor over an Arab-owned company managing major U.S. ports, that would probably take a while, wrote Robert Scavone, a vice president for DP World's U.S. subsidiary.

-So for all this that's happened, they still own a port.
+So for all this that's happened, they still own a port, and they say they're not going to sell this one.

 I love it.

-I don't know why, I just love it.
+I just love it.

 They despise it.

-Carlisle group's made up of a bunch of former big-time government big wigs, and they're all gazillionaires, and they are thought to work in secret under the cover of darkness, manipulating world affairs for their own back pockets benefit.
+Carlisle Group's made up of a bunch of former big-time government bigwigs, and they're all gazillionaires, and they are thought to work in secret under the cover of darkness, manipulating world affairs for their own back pockets' benefit.

 The team will begin work on March 13th.

-They're gonna branch out into this.
+They're going to branch out into this.

-We have zero interest in that deal, and we will continue to have no interest, but we are interested in brokering a deal for some buyers so we can get a take and uh and be involved.
+We have zero interest in that deal, and we will continue to have no interest, but we are interested in brokering a deal for some buyers so we can get a take and be involved.

-And there's still a possibility that uh Halliburton will get involved in this, or that Carlisle will call Halliburton and they'll get together and the fireworks will just continue to roll on.
+And there's still a possibility that Halliburton will get involved in this or that Carlisle will call Halliburton and they'll get together.

-The Democrats telling us who they really are, but they're scared to show us, and so Feingold's left swinging in the wind all by himself.
+The Democrats telling us who they really are, but they're scared to show us.

-And all he accomplished yesterday was uh uh making a solid appeal to the lunatic fringe of the uh of the Democrat base, but the Democrats didn't want to go along with it.
+And all he accomplished yesterday was making a solid appeal to the lunatic fringe of the Democrat base.

 The floor is yours.